-It is important to report a welfare concern or an alleged offence to an Authorised Officer (a person who is authorised under the relevant piece of legislation to enforce the law) or a member of An Garda Síochána.
+It is important to report a welfare concern or an alleged offence to an Authorised Officer (a person who is authorised under the relevant piece of legislation to enforce the law) or a Garda.

 CRUELTY, NEGLECT, SUFFERING, DISTRESS, Welfare CRIME/Concern